-Toledo, Ohio—February 8, 2017: The 14th annual Racer’s Reunion at the Toledo Speedway Bar and Grill on Saturday March 25 will feature Toledo’s connection to the Indianapolis 500—often referred to as the Greatest Spectacle In Racing—with several unique highlights.
-(Photo--Tom Bigelow at Toledo in 1974 USAC Sprint race).
+Toledo, Ohio—March 12, 2018: The 15th annual Racer’s Reunion at the Toledo Speedway Bar and Grill on Saturday March 17 will again feature Toledo’s connection to the Indianapolis 500—often referred to as the Greatest Spectacle In Racing—with several unique highlights.